 Airbrushing

-Airbrushing is a painting technique that uses an airbrush to achieve a smooth and uniform surface, used to create highly-realistic artworks.
+Airbrushing is a technique that uses compressed air to apply paint as a smooth and uniform surface.

 An airbrush is a handheld instrument connected to a canister of compressed air, enabling controlled spraying of paint to achieve an even and consistent surface.
 This technique is often employed by artists and illustrators to create a high level of realism.
 Although the airbrush was invented in the late nineteenth century, it gained popularity as a painting tool in the mid-twentieth century.